vincent076/MouseTrap/README.md

 MouseTrap only activates when you are on Facebook, it does not scan or store any other website you visit.
 MouseTrap source code

-For an more in depth documentation on the project please visit: www.vincenthoenderop.com/mousetrap

 used API:
 Fakenewsdetector api